-College is a great option for kids but a four-year degree isn’t the only path to success.
-A career in manufacturing is also a great option, especially for kids that enjoy working with their hands.
+College is a great option for students, but a four-year degree isn’t the only path to success.
+A career in manufacturing is also a great option, especially for individuals who enjoy working with their hands.

 And that’s what Macomb County’s Manufacturing Day event is all about.
-This annual event, which began nine years ago, works to educate kids about careers they can pursue in the county’s booming manufacturing industry.
+This annual event, which began 10 years ago, works to educate students about careers in the county’s booming manufacturing industry.

-Manufacturing Day is free to all students and is not limited to Macomb County students.
-Students who did not sign up for an in-person tour this year can get on the list for next year’s event by coordinating with their school’s guidance counselor.
-“We’re very appreciative of our manufacturing partners who are stepping up and opening their doors to our students again this year,” Williams says.
-“You won’t see very many Manufacturing Day events around the state or country this year, so this really shows how dedicated they are to our students.”
+Manufacturing Day 2022 ran Oct.
+3-7, 2022.
+It is always free to all students and not limited to Macomb County students.
+Students who did not get to participate this year can get on the list for next year’s event by coordinating with their school’s guidance counselor.

 Manufacturing Day is part of the Fueling the Talent Pipeline initiative.
 As partners, MISD informs the schools about the opportunity and coordinates the matchmaking.
 Macomb County Department of Planning and Economic Development recruits and supports the host sites and raises funds to cover expenses through sponsorship.